wei-y/wei-y.github.io.archive/_posts/2021-11-09-03-playwright-hello-world.markdown

 tag: playwright
 ---

-With the packages installed in the last post, we can start looking at how to run `Playwright` for testing.
-To keep it simple, I'll just follow the official tutorial by checking the Playwright website, to see how it works in both Javascript and Python.

-The test itself is pretty simple: go to the Playwright website, read the title bar, and verify the string.
-It can be viewed as a hello-world test case and there is not too many things to say about it.
-I'll also use it as a chance to explore how to debug test cases in VS code and other places.
+With the packages installed in the last post, it's time to see how it runs.
+I'll use the example in the official tutorial with some slight changes.
+The test itself is sort of a hello-world: go to the Playwright website, read the title bar, and verify the string.
+I applied the `describe-test` idom to it, and experimented on how to debug test cases.

 ### The hello-world

-The test in Javascript is in async mode, which means test function needs the `async` keyword, and calling Playwright API needs `await`.
+The test in Javascript is in async mode.
 There is no choice to write it in sync mode.
 The test case is as follows.

 ```javascript
 // ./tests/hello-world.spec.js